 - Steven Narod, Canada Research Chair in Breast Cancer

 - Brendan Frey, co-founder and CEO, Deep Genomics

-Rohit Khanna is the founder and managing director of Catalytic Health- a healthcare communications agency based in Toronto.
-He holds a B.A. from McGill University, an M.B.A. from Queen’s School of Business, a MSc. in Health Economics, Policy & Management from the London School of Economics and Political Science and is completing his MPH in Epidemiology from Harvard School of Public Health.
-He was a mentor for the Health Acceleration Challenge which is a collaborative effort between Harvard Business School and Harvard Medical School.
-He has lectured at Tufts University School of Medicine’s Business Enrichment Program and speaks and writes regularly on a range of healthcare topics.
+Rohit Khanna is the founder and managing director of Catalytic Health, a health care communications agency in Toronto.
+He holds a BA from McGill University, an MBA from Queen’s University’s School of Business, and MSc. from the London School of Economics and Political Science, and is completing his MPH in epidemiology from the Harvard School of Public Health.
+Khanna is also a former mentor for Harvard’s Health Acceleration Challenge.
+He speaks and writes on a range of health care topics.